What is Citric Acid?

 Citric is a weak organic acid with the chemical formula C6H8O7.
 Citric acid is one of the large numbers of metabolites produced by aspergillus species.

 Citric acid is a naturally occurring acid.
 It is found in various fruits and vegetables.
-Example of citrus fruit – lemon which has the highest amount of acid.
-It is a weak organic acid with a chemical formula C6H8O7.
-There are many advantages of using citric acid.
-Citric acid occurs as a natural acid in citrus fruits, tomatoes and many other fruits and vegetables.
+Example of citrus fruit – lemon which has the highest amount of citric acid.

 Citric Acid Benefits